dhthwy/r/README.md

 Put yourself in my shoes.
 What if things were reversed?

 So you were probably right at the start, I really ought to invest elsewhere."

+"I've had many potentials.
+For me, without the right connection I end up turning them down by accident or give them the cold shoulder.
+So I waited and then got old and grey.
+Oops.
+Wasted my time.

+Sure be nice to rewind back to '20 when I at least felt a little bit alive and hopeful."